 Scope of Neurosurgical and Neuroanesthesia Practice at Vanderbilt

 Neurosurgery and neurological sciences continue to expand at Vanderbilt.
-We currently perform over 4000 cases each year and cover 9-11 operating rooms daily.
-The Department of Neurological Surgery performs over 500 major brain tumor procedures annually including 85 skull-based procedures.
+We currently perform over 4,000 cases each year and cover between 9 and 11 operating rooms daily.
+The Department of Neurological Surgery performs over 500 major brain tumor procedures annually, including 85 skull-based procedures, awake craniotomies, surgery for pituitary tumors and complex epilepsy procedures.
 The deep brain stimulator program is one of the highest volume programs in the US.
-Surgeons perform awake craniotomies, surgery for pituitary tumors and complex epilepsy procedures

 There are three neurointerventional surgeons who provide care for patients in two hybrid radiology-operating room suites.
 Care is provided to patients with intracranial pathology such as AVMs, cerebral aneurysms, and MoyaMoya disease.
-Vanderbilt is an Advanced Certified Comprehensive Stroke Center.
+Vanderbilt University Medical Center is an Advanced Certified Comprehensive Stroke Center.

 The division provides anesthesia care for complex spine procedures for both the neurosurgical and orthopedic surgical teams.
 Evidence-based pathways and guidelines have been developed to improve the perioperative care and outcomes of this patient population.

 Neuroanesthesiology is a division within the department headed by Dr. Letha Mathews.
 There are 5 full time faculty members devoted to this specialized care.
-Additional faculty from the critical care and multispecialty divisions contribute to clinical care.
-The division has 6 dedicated neuro CRNAs assigned to clinical care.
+Click here to view faculty.
+Additional faculty from the Anesthesiology Critical Care Medicine and Multispecialty Anesthesiology Divisions contribute to clinical care.
+The division has six dedicated neuro CRNAs assigned to clinical care.
 Two to three residents each month rotate in neuroanesthesiology with a well-developed curriculum for the basic and advanced rotations.
 Student CRNAs also rotate for training.
 Faculty are academics and researchers who contribute to national and international organizations such as ASA, SEA, SNACC, AMA, AACD and NCCS.

-The fellow will spend one day each week as an Instructor providing anesthesia care within the MSA division.
+The fellow will spend one day each week as an Instructor providing anesthesia care within the Multispecialty Anesthesiology division.

 Our neuroanesthesiology fellowship is accredited by the International Council on Perioperative Neuroscience Training (ICPNT).